Sam-Gledhill/DeadlineDeskletCinnamon/README.md

 # Todo
--  Better input handling on the config
+-  Sanitising input on the config & adding return to default
 -  Multiple instances with individual dates tracked
 -  Ability to have a tracker span multiple newlines